 Not shown: the wireless charging options that Recaro has demonstrated with CL6710 since its release, but with two years to go until the 777X that level of detail may not yet be finalised.
 And I’m looking a little askance at what seem like relatively small overhead bins on the side, and I certainly hope Lufthansa hasn’t been so foolish as to eliminate the centre bins.

-its current “footsie class” product, and with Thompson Aero Seating as the incumbent on Swiss, Austrian and Brussels Airlines.
+Looking to a bit of industry inside baseball, I note that Lufthansa has moved back to Recaro, after selecting a highly customised version of the B/E Aerospace (now Rockwell Collins Interior Systems) Diamond product for its current “footsie class” product, and with Thompson Aero Seating as the incumbent on Swiss, Austrian and Brussels Airlines.
 Recaro, of course, produced the much-loathed angled lie-flat seats for Lufthansa, which were replaced by the Diamond-based product.

 With mostly identical staggered seats a dime a dozen (that’s €0.08 at the current exchange rate), Lufthansa’s large order — over 100 widebodies for Lufthansa, nearly 30 for Swiss, almost a dozen for Austrian, and ten for Brussels — is a vote of confidence in Recaro’s CL6710, if my understanding about the vendor is correct.